Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Performance estimation of methods involving linear operators

+\end{theorem} Note that Theorem 2 of \cite{yan2018new} proves a similar result for the Primal-Dual Three-Operator splitting which reduces to the Chambolle-Pock method when the first operator is zero.

-\end{theorem} Similarly, the following result from a lecture of Amir Beck (slide 29 of \cite{beck2022}, see Appendix \ref{sect:Beck} for a proof) has the same assumptions.
-Moreover, the proposed performance bound involves a point $\Tilde{u}_N$ which depends on all iterations $x_i$ and $u_i$. \begin{theorem} If the assumptions of Theorem \ref{th:CP11} hold, then where $\tilde{u}_N \in \partial g(M \bar{x}_N)$. \end{theorem} The following result solves these issues but bounds the performance with quantity depending on the linear operator $M$ of the actual instance of the problem. \begin{theorem}[\cite{chambolle2016ergodic}, Theorem 1] If $\tau \sigma L_M^2 \leq 1$, then
+Finally, the following result, inspired by a lecture of Prof. Beck (slide 29 of \cite{beck2022}, see Appendix \ref{sect:Beck} for a proof), relies on the previous theorem to bound the primal value accuracy instead of the primal-dual gap.
+However, the proposed performance guarantee involves a point $\Tilde{u}_N$ which depends on the average iterate $\bar{x}_N$, and which cannot be easily bounded a priori. \begin{theorem} Let $f$ and $g$ convex and $||M||\leq L_M$.
+If $\tau \sigma L_M^2 \leq 1$, then after $N\geq 1$ iterations of the Chambolle-Pock algorithm \eqref{eq:(CP)} started from $x_0$ and $u_0$ we have, for any $x$ and $u$, that the primal-dual gap satisfies where $F(x) = f(x) + g(Mx)$ and $\tilde{u}_N \in \partial g(M \bar{x}_N)$. \end{theorem}